dfgs/ePlanifv2/README.md

 # About ePlanif
-ePlanif is an open source tool for employees task planification.
+ePlanif is an open source tool for employees task scheduling.
 It can be used in small medium companies and large/world-wide companies.

 # Features